Typhoon1089/HTTPOurClient/README.md

  <div class = "thecap">Figure 1: Testbed organization </div>
 </div>

+## HTTP Adaptive Streaming Client
+In video streaming, the client downloads and playbacks video segments simultaneously.
+Therefore, I employed the client with two main threads one is player and another is downloader.
+Both the player and downloader share the same client buffer.

+The key component that we focus on is Adaptation engine.
+As with HTTP/1.1-based streaming, the client downloads the video segment and then makes decisions on which video quality should be requested for the next segment.
+Therefore, the adaptation engine is employed as a function in the downloader-related class.

 ## How to implement a new adaptation method in HTTPOurClient
-The key component that we focus on is Adaptation engine.
-In HTTP/1.1-based streaming, the client downloads the video segment and then makes decisions on which video quality should be requested for the next segment.
-Therefore, the client is employed with only two threads: one is player and another is downloader/adaptation.

-I created the abstract class called AdaptationLogic.
-Other proposed adaptation methods can be employed by inheriting this class.
-In this packet, I included three adaptation methods, namely Aggressive method [[1](http://ieeexplore.ieee.org/document/6774590)], Berlin method [[2](http://ieeexplore.ieee.org/document/6229732)], and Wilo method [[3](http://ieeexplore.ieee.org/document/6825039)].
+For the purpose of extensibility, I created the abstract class called AdaptationLogic.
+A proposed adaptation method can be employed by inheriting this class.
+In this project, I included three adaptation methods, namely Aggressive method [[1](http://ieeexplore.ieee.org/document/6774590)], Berlin method [[2](http://ieeexplore.ieee.org/document/6229732)], and Wilo method [[3](http://ieeexplore.ieee.org/document/6825039)].

 In conclusion, I don't aim my best effort at making my testbed to be well-known and optimal one because Internet streaming technologies are always improved quickly, but I hope that some people will encourage my ideas including inside it.